borgbackup/borg/docs/quickstart.rst

         --exclude '*.pyc'

     # Use the `prune` subcommand to maintain 7 daily, 4 weekly and 6 monthly
-    # archives of THIS machine. --prefix `hostname`- is very important to
+    # archives of THIS machine.
+The '{hostname}-' prefix is very important to
     # limit prune's operation to this machine's archives and not apply to
     # other machine's archives also.
-    borg prune -v $REPOSITORY --prefix `hostname`- \
+    borg prune -v $REPOSITORY --prefix '{hostname}-' \
         --keep-daily=7 --keep-weekly=4 --keep-monthly=6

 .. backup_compression: